 Having an account with us will allow you to check out faster in the future, store multiple addresses, view and track your orders in your account, and more.Create an account

-When you first come into our shop to browse for an electric bike, if you haven’t done research on electric bikes, or if you read some articles, but still not sure what kind of electric bike you’d like to buy, our team member will ask you some questions to narrow down the options.
-Before we get into electric bike motors and battery sizes and torques and direct drive motor vs planetary geared hub motors, there are few very important basic things to know:
+When you first come into our shop to browse for an electric bike, if you haven’t done research on electric bikes and you're not sure what kind of electric bike you’d like to buy, our team members will ask you a few questions to narrow down the options.
+Before we get into electric bike motors and battery sizes and torques and direct drive motor vs planetary geared hub motors, there are a few very important basic things to know:

 Know your riding position

 One of first things we will ask first time customers, is very simple stuff:

 What kind frame do you prefer - a low step or high frame?